-EPA flags new fears about nonstick coatings
+Draft EPA study finds newer nonstick compound may be harmful

-WASHINGTON (AP) — The Environmental Protection Agency says long-term exposure to a compound currently used in nonstick coatings appears to be dangerous even in minute amounts.
+WASHINGTON (AP) — Long-term exposure to a chemical compound currently used for making nonstick coatings appears to be dangerous, even in minute amounts, according to draft findings released Wednesday by the Environmental Protection Agency.

-The finding was for newer, supposedly safer versions of nonstick compounds known as PFAS.
-Older versions are turning up in dangerous levels in drinking water supplies around the country.
+It was the first time EPA weighed in on newer, supposedly safer versions of an increasingly scrutinized family of stick- and stain-resistant compounds.
+Older versions of the compound are turning up in dangerous levels in drinking water supplies around the country.

-Wednesday’s draft assessment covers the compound known as GenX, which is used in making Teflon.
+Drinking water contamination has been the main concern cited by public health officials and regulators in connection with the compounds, perfluoroalkyl and polyfluoroalyl substances, or PFAS.

-Authorities have found GenX in water supplies serving hundreds of thousands downstream of a Chemours Co. plant outside Fayetteville, North Carolina.
+The EPA findings said animal studies show the so-called GenX nonstick compound has the potential of affecting the kidneys, blood, immune system, liver and developing fetuses following oral exposure.
+“The data are suggestive of cancer,” the draft report said.

 Most Read Nation & World Stories